camunda-community-hub/camunda-8-helm-profiles/README.md

 ## Use several `camunda-values.yaml` files

-Instaad of running `make` inside the profile folder, it's possible to use of camunda values yaml files directly with Helm using:
+Instead of running `make` inside the profile folder, it's possible to use of camunda values yaml files directly with Helm using:

 ```
 helm install <RELEASE NAME> camunda/camunda-platform --values <PROFILE YAML FILE>